 c) as long as there was basic supply and demand then people would purchase homes in every area of the Borough;

 d) there was one Bed and Breakfast in the Borough which offers emergency housing through Havant Borough Council.
 The Council could however offer mediation and compensation where required in order to help house a rough sleeper;

 e) affordable homes to the West of Winchester were made available to the Council due to the Hampshire Homes Choice Partnership;

 f) more officers had been employed post-implementation of the Homelessness and Rough Sleeper Act in order to handle the new statutory duty;

 g) solely grant funding was used to pay for the new housing strategy;

-h) the Council had a duty to prevent homelessness within 56 days and a duty to relieve homelessness within 56 days – as per the statutory duty.
+h) the Council had a duty to prevent homelessness within 56 days of notice of homelessness and a duty to relieve homelessness within 56 days – as per the statutory obligation.